New York: London: Tokyo:

 Understanding Data Analytics in Supply Chain Management

-• Identify inefficiencies and bottlenecks in the supply chain.
+• Identify inefficiencies and bottlenecks

-• Predict demand and optimize inventory levels.
+• Predict demand and manage inventory

-• Enhance supplier performance and collaboration.
+• Enhance supplier performance and collaboration

-• Improve logistics and transportation efficiency.
+• Improve logistics and transportation efficiency

-Benefits of Data Analytics in Supply Chain Optimization
+Key Benefits of Using Data Analytics

 1. Enhanced Decision-Making